wormhole-foundation/example-native-token-transfers/evm/README.md

 Although the rate limiting feature can be disabled during contract instantiation, it still occupies code space in the `NttManager` contract.
 If you wish to free up code space for custom development, you can instead instantiate the
 `NttManagerNoRateLimiting` contract.
 This contract is built without the bulk of the rate limiting code.
 Note that the current immutable checks do not allow modifying the rate-limiting parameters during migration.
 This means migrating from an instance of `NttManager` with rate-limiting enabled to `NttManagerNoRateLimiting` or vice versa is not officially supported.

+#### Per-Chain-Transceivers

+The `NttManagerNoRateLimiting` contract inherits from the `NttManagerWithPerChainTransceivers` abstract contract, which allows configuring different transceivers and thresholds for each chain.
+You can configure a different set of send and receive transceivers for each chain, and if you don't specifically enable any transceivers for a chain, then all transceivers will be used for it.

+As an example, you could set up the NTT manager so that for chain1 it sends on transceiverA and transceiverB, but it only expects a response from transceiverA.
+Additionally, you could enable two transceivers for receiving but set the threshold to one, meaning only one response (from either transceiver) is required.